2021 Best Engineering Colleges for Non-Traditional Students in Illinois

 Best Engineering Schools for Non-Traditional Students

 Illinois Institute of Technology tops the 2021 list of our schools in Illinois that are best for non-traditional engineering students.
-Illinois Tech is a medium-sized private not-for-profit school located in the city of Chicago.
+Illinois Tech is a medium-sized private not-for-profit school located in the large city of Chicago.
 Illinois Tech not only placed well in our non-traditional rankings.
 It is also #1 on our Best Colleges for Engineering in Illinois list.

 The #2 spot in this year's ranking belongs to University of Illinois at Urbana-Champaign.
-UIUC is a very large public school located in the small city of Champaign.
+UIUC is a very large public school located in the city of Champaign.
 UIUC also took the #2 spot in our Best Colleges for Engineering in Illinois rankings.

-The student loan default rate at UIUC is lower than is typical, just 0.6% of students default in three years.
+The school has a low student loan default rate of 0.6%.
 There are approximately 35,475 students at UIUC that take at least one class online.
-10,007 students are part time.
+There are roughly 10,007 part time students in attendance at UIUC.

 The #4 spot in this year's ranking belongs to Bradley University.
-Bradley is a moderately-sized private not-for-profit school located in the medium-sized city of Peoria.
+Bradley is a moderately-sized private not-for-profit school located in the city of Peoria.
 Bradley also took the #4 spot in our Best Colleges for Engineering in Illinois rankings.

-The school has a low student loan default rate of 0.9%.
-Approximately 2,063 students take at least one class online at Bradley.
-About 1,013 of the students at Bradley are attending part time.
+The student loan default rate at Bradley is lower than is typical, just 0.9% of students default in three years.
+There are approximately 2,063 students at Bradley that take at least one class online.
+1,013 of Bradley students are attending part time.

 Olivet Nazarene University earned the #5 spot in our 2021 rankings.
 Olivet Nazarene is a small private not-for-profit school located in the small suburb of Bourbonnais.
 Olivet Nazarene not only placed well in our non-traditional rankings.
 It is also #7 on our Best Colleges for Engineering in Illinois list.

-The student loan default rate at Olivet Nazarene is lower than is typical, just 0.8% of students default in three years.
+About 0.8% of Olivet Nazarene students default on their loans in three years, which is lower than average.
 949 of Olivet Nazarene students are exclusively distance learners.
-900 students are part time.
+900 of Olivet Nazarene students are attending part time.

 Southern Illinois University Edwardsville earned the #6 spot in our 2021 rankings.
-Located in the large suburb of Edwardsville, SIUE is a public school with a large student population.
+Located in the large suburb of Edwardsville, SIUE is a public school with a fairly large student population.
 SIUE also made our Best Colleges for Engineering in Illinois list, coming in at #6.

 Our rankings recognize Southern Illinois University Carbondale as the #7 school in this year's rankings.
-Located in the city of Carbondale, SIUC is a public college with a large student population.
+Located in the city of Carbondale, SIUC is a public college with a fairly large student population.
 SIUC did well in our major quality rankings, too.
 It placed #8 on our Best Colleges for Engineering in Illinois list.

 Our rankings recognize Northern Illinois University as the #8 school in this year's rankings.
-Located in the small suburb of Dekalb, NIU is a public school with a fairly large student population.
+Located in the suburb of Dekalb, NIU is a public school with a large student population.
 NIU not only placed well in our non-traditional rankings.
 It is also #9 on our Best Colleges for Engineering in Illinois list.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.